Adventure for Adults

 Where possible we match different ages and physical abilities in activity groups together.
 We have specific dates set aside for young adults, aged 16-25 years old, adults with learning disabilities who may also have an associated physical disability, adults who have a physical disability only, plus groups for adults who require no, or very low levels of support.

-Please note: prices are for EVERY adult attending an Adult course (service users, care support etc).Check Availability
+Please note: prices are for EVERY adult attending an Adult course (service users, care support etc) based on 2 people sharing a twin room.Check Availability

 Benefits of Adult Adventure Breaks